Garenpku/Paper-Reading/README.md

 [Word-Based Dialog State Tracker with RNN](https://github.com/Garenpku/Paper-Reading/blob/master/Word-Based%20DST%20with%20RNN.pdf)

+## Natural Language Generator
+This module takes the raw sentence, dialog state and the policy made by the system as input and generates a natural language sentence.
+Generally speaking rule-based, template-based and neural-based mothods are used in this module.

 # Datasets

 [Ubuntu Dialog Corpus](https://arxiv.org/abs/1506.08909)  This corpus is collected from Ubuntu chat logs.
 Its topics are mostly about computer technology issues, which contains lots of terms, parameters and domain-specific actions.
 Alhough UDC contains massive data, it is a highly noisy dataset.
 Several papers using this dataset utilized a handcrafted term set and action set, to cope with the property of domain-specific.